-Our contractual obligations as of June 30, 2023 have not materially changed from what we presented in "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+Other than the extension of our existing lease term as described above and in Note 13 to our unaudited condensed consolidated financial statements contained in Part 1 to this Quarterly Report, our contractual obligations as of September 30, 2024 have not materially changed since December 31, 2023.
+Please see Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2023 for information regarding our contractual obligations and commitments.